lailagharzai/showroom/README.md

 # Showroom

-This project is a reproduction of a showroom UI for cars, built with TypeScript, React, and styled-components.
+This project is a reproduction of a showroom UI for cars, built with TypeScript, React, and styled-components, with a focus on implementing Atomic Design for the structuring of components.

 ## Installation